 Cloud storage usage racks up quickly.
 As CCP vendors move to consumption-based models instead of unlimited, what started as a benefit quickly becomes a liability.
 A better backup solution can save your organization by leveraging the efficiencies of secondary storage and by utilizing effortless deduplication and compression.

 CCPs can't meet enterprise restore needs

-CCPs

-Endpoint Backup

-Ransomware Recovery

-- Limited file recovery

-- No mass point-in-time restore option

-- Auto-sync spreads contaminated files to other users

-Ransomware Recovery

-- Guaranteed file recovery

-- Immutable data storage

-- Compartmentalized data

-Data Migration

-- Manual backup: IT burden, data loss risk

-- Unprotected user profile/device settings

-Data Migration

-- Automatic backup of all files

-- User-driven, full system restore capability

-- All user settings saved and migrated

-Legal Hold + E-Discovery

-- Limited versionand deleted file retention

-- No ability to preserve files not stored in synce directories

-Legal Hold + E-Discovery

-- Customizable version and deleted file retention

-- Preserve-in-place functionality
+CCPs Endpoint Backup Ransomware Recovery Limited file recovery No mass point-in-time restore option Auto-sync spreads contaminated files to other users Ransomware Recovery Guaranteed file recovery Immutable data storage Compartmentalized data Execute a full point-in-time restore Data Migration Manual backup: IT burden, data loss risk Unprotected user profile/device settings Data Migration Automatic backup of all files User-driven, full system restore capability All user settings saved and migrated Legal Hold + E-Discovery Limited version and deleted file retention No ability to preserve files not stored in synce directories Legal Hold + E-Discovery Customizable version and deleted file retention Preserve-in-place functionality No end-user interaction required

 Do more with endpoint backup

 Automatic, continuous backup: Protect all enterprise data

 Automatic backups eliminate the human risk-factors of manual backups, and do so in the background, without impacting user productivity.
 Because endpoint backup is continuous and conscious of version retention, endpoint backup allows IT and end users to restore files to nearly any point in time.

 Complete IT visibility and control: Reduce time spent on administration

 A single administrator can manage all end users from a single console, with complete visibility of all endpoint and cloud services data.
 This enables IT to spend less time and resources responding to the same preventable issues and focus on larger strategic initiatives.

-Comprehensive, effortless data security: Fight cyber threats End-to-end encryption protects an enterprise's most sensitive and valuable data as it moves from endpoints and is stored securely in the cloud.
+Comprehensive, effortless data security: Fight cyber threats

+End-to-end encryption protects an enterprise's most sensitive and valuable data as it moves from endpoints and is stored securely in the cloud.
 On-premises key management gives the enterprise full control over its data and enables compliance with strict data security regulations.

-Robust restore functionality: Get back to work faster The ability to execute full-system, point-in-time restores dramatically speeds the data recovery workflow and reduces IT and user burdens.
+Robust restore functionality: Get back to work faster

+The ability to execute full-system, point-in-time restores dramatically speeds the data recovery workflow and reduces IT and user burdens.
 This means users return to work faster-mitigating the productivity impact and cost of a device failure or cyber attack.

-Dedicated endpoint backup is essential to business continuity and resiliency As the business world continues to take full advantage of cloud-based productivity applications, it is easy to be tempted to shoehorn CCPs into the role of endpoint data backup.
+Dedicated endpoint backup is essential to business continuity and resiliency

+As the business world continues to take full advantage of cloud-based productivity applications, it is easy to be tempted to shoehorn CCPs into the role of endpoint data backup.
 But the inherent limitations of doing so lead to serious business costs.
 With a true endpoint backup solution in place, enterprises can work to maximize the potential of cloud-based file sharing and collaboration while ensuring comprehensive data backup, data security, and guaranteed data restores which lay the foundation of a robust business continuity plan.

+crashplan.com

-crashplan.com CrashPlan® enables organizational resilience through secure, scalable, and straightforward endpoint data backup.
+CrashPlan® enables organizational resilience through secure, scalable, and straightforward endpoint data backup.
 With automatic backup and customizable file version retention, you can bounce back from any data calamity.
 What starts as endpoint backup and recovery becomes a solution for ransomware recovery, breaches, migrations, and legal holds.
 So you can work fearlessly and grow confidently.

-For more information, visit crashplan.com. © 2023 CrashPlan Group LLC.
+For more information, visit crashplan.com.

+© 2023 CrashPlan Group LLC.
 All rights reserved.
 Crash Plan, and the CrashPlan logo are registered trademarks or trademarks of CrashPlan Group LLC. in the United States and/or other countries.
 All other marks are properties of their respective owners.